-UFC 312: du Plessis retains title in rematch with Strickland
+UFC 312: Dricus du Plessis retains title in rematch with Sean Strickland

 Dricus du Plessis beats Sean Strickland, defends title at UFC 312

-Du Plessis retained his middleweight belt with a unanimous decision over a bloodied Strickland in Sydney.
+Du Plessis retains his middleweight belt with a unanimous decision over a bloodied Strickland in Sydney.

 Dricus du Plessis defended his UFC middleweight belt with a unanimous win over bitter rival Sean Strickland, destroying his opponent’s nose in a bloody title fight in Sydney.